RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

     1. Generate a Certificate:
         1. Use the **Generate Client Certificate** button to generate a client certificate.
-        1. The generated certificate's public key will be displayed in the textbox.
+        1. The generated certificate's public key is shown in the textbox.
-        1. This will also trigger an automatic download of a zip archive with the following contents:
+        1. This also triggers an automatic download of a zip archive with the following contents:
             1. `redislabs_user.crt` - the certificate's public key.
             1. `redislabs_user_private.key` - the certificate's private